 Choose a location with indirect sunlight when growing elephant bush indoors.
 Overly bright sunlight can char the leaves and cause them to drop off.

 Ensure that the container you choose has wide drainage holes.

 Elephant bush succulents work well as part of a succulent display with plants that require similar care and situations.

 Portulacaria care is similar to other succulent plants.
 If planted outdoors in warm climates, dig in 3 inches (8 cm.) of sand or gritty material to provide well drained soil.

 Watch for pests like whitefly, spider mites, and mealybugs.

 The most common mistake made in succulent plants is watering.
 They are drought tolerant but do require watering from April to October.
 In winter the plants are dormant, and you may suspend watering.
 Elephant bush succulents in the home interior should not have consistently wet feet.
 Make sure the pot drains well and don’t leave a saucer with water sitting under the container.

 Fertilize in late winter to early spring with an indoor plant fertilizer diluted by half.

 Propagation of Elephant Bush Succulents

-Place the cutting in a moderately lit area where temperatures are at least 65 F (18 C).
-Keep the soil lightly moist and in a few weeks the cutting will root and you will have a new elephant bush succulent to share with a friend or add to your collection.
+Place the cutting in a moderately lit area where temperatures are at least 65 degrees F. (18 C.).
+Keep the soil lightly moist and in a few weeks the cutting will root, and you will have a new elephant bush succulent to share with a friend or add to your collection.